-Primary research outline applications and evidence synthesis full applications to the HTA Clinical Evaluation and Trials call are checked for eligibility and then undergo a two stage competitive assessment for:
+Primary research expressions of interest and evidence synthesis full applications to the HTA Clinical Evaluation and Trials call are checked for eligibility and then undergo a two stage competitive assessment for:

-- a. the need for the evidence in the NHS - b. the scientific rigour of the research.
+- a. the need for the evidence in the NHS - b. the scientific rigour of the research